koterba/jargo/README.md

 ## Installation
-1. Download it to the swiftbot/rpi ``wget --content-disposition https://github.com/koterba/jargo/releases/download/v0.1/jargo``
+1. Run this command on the swiftbot/rpi to download the binary ``wget --content-disposition https://github.com/koterba/jargo/releases/download/v0.1/jargo``

 OR